taoensso/telemere/wiki/7-Tips.md

   This way you can see all your ids in one place, and precise info on when ids were added/removed/changed.

-- Use **signal middleware** to your advantage.
+- Use **signal call middleware** to your advantage.

-  The result of signal middleware is cached and *shared between all handlers* making it an efficient place to transform signals.
+  The result of call middleware is cached and *shared between all handlers* making it an efficient place to transform signals.
 For this reason - prefer signal middleware to handler middleware when possible/convenient.

 - Signal and handler **sampling is multiplicative**.